onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-23882
     :target: VNF
     :keyword: SHOULD

-    The VNF **SHOULD** be scanned using both network scanning and application scanning security tools on all code, including underlying OS and related configuration.
-Scan reports shall be provided.
-Remediation roadmaps shall be made available for any findings.
+    :updated: casablanca

+    The VNF **SHOULD** provide the capability for the Operator to run security vulnerability scans of the operating system and all application layers.

 .. req::
     :id: R-46986